wxt30/arpanel/README.md

 ```
 ./arpanel-start.sh
 ```
 Start your Virdpool miner using arPanel.
-From the side menu click 'Miner Control' and select to either 'Sync Only' or 'Start Mining'.
+Open arPanel in a browser and from the side menu click '*Miner Control*' and select either '*Sync Only*' or '*Start Mining*'.

 ### FAQ
 Q: Is arPanel free to use?